lekhrajdinkar/javaScript/Notes/005_JS_DOM.md

 - window.navigate()
 - window.alert("msg"), prompt("enter") and, window.confirm("sure ?") --> T/F

+note: use `JS modal` for creating popup windows.

 3. its global object. we dont need to window.open(), and can use open() directly.

 ***